BenPaterson97/Lumina-Interview-Project/README.md

 Frontend - ReactJS

 How to test:
-Install the libraries via npm.
+Install the libraries in the server and client folders separately.
 Start the backend by 'npm start' in the server folder.
 Load the webpage by 'npm start' in the client folder.